-GNU/Linux Today
+Linux Today

-- GNU/Linux has been used for many computing platforms - Android, PC, PDA, Supercomputer,... - Not only character user interface but graphical user interface is available (wow Compiz!) - Commercial vendors moved in GNU/Linux itself to provide freely distributed code.
-They make their money by compiling up various software and gathering them in a distributable format

-- Red Hat, Slackware, etc
+- Linux has been used for many computing platforms - PC, PDA, Supercomputer,... - Not only character user interface but graphical user interface is available - Commercial vendors moved in Linux itself to provide freely distributed code.
+They make their money by compiling up various software and gathering them in a distributable format - Red Hat, Slackware, etc

-GNU/Linux - free software
+Linux - free software

-•Free software, as defined by the FSF (Free Software Foundation), is a "matter of liberty, not price."
-To qualify as free software by FSF standards, you must be able to:

-- Run the program for any purpose you want to, rather than be restricted in what you can use it for. - View the program's source code. - Study the program's source code and modify it if you need to. - Share the program with others. - Improve the program and release those improvements so that others can use them.
+- Free software, as defined by the FSF (Free Software Foundation), is a "matter of liberty, not price."
+To qualify as free software by FSF standards, you must be able to: - Run the program for any purpose you want to, rather than be restricted in what you can use it for. - View the program's source code. - Study the program's source code and modify it if you need to. - Share the program with others. - Improve the program and release those improvements so that others can use them.

-- Red Hat: One of the original GNU/Linux distribution.
-The commercial, nonfree version is Red Hat Enterprise Linux, which is aimed at big companies using servers and desktops in a big way.
-Free/Open version: Fedora Project. - Debian: A free software distribution.
+- Red Hat Linux : One of the original Linux distribution. - The commercial, nonfree version is Red Hat Enterprise Linux, which is aimed at big companies using Linux servers and desktops in a big way.
+(NJIT) - Free version: Fedora Project. - Debian GNU/Linux : A free software distribution.
 Popular for use on servers.
-However, Debian is not what many would consider a distribution for beginners, as it's not designed with ease of use in mind. - SuSE : SuSE was recently purchased by Novell.
-This distribution is primarily available for pay because it contains many commercial programs.
-OpenSUSE a stripped-down free version that you can download. - Trisquel is a fully free GNU/Linux based operating system for home users, small enterprises and educational centers - Mandrake : Mandrake is perhaps strongest on the desktop.
-Originally based off of Red Hat Linux. - Gentoo: Gentoo is a specialty distribution meant for programmers. - And much more 1000's of distro's
+However, Debian is not what many would consider a distribution for beginners, as it's not designed with ease of use in mind. - SuSE Linux : SuSE was recently purchased by Novell.
+This distribution is primarily available for pay because it contains many commercial programs, although there's a stripped-down free version that you can download. - Mandrake Linux : Mandrake is perhaps strongest on the desktop.
+Originally based off of Red Hat Linux. - Gentoo Linux : Gentoo is a specialty distribution meant for programmers.

-GNU/Linux Shell
+Linux Shell

-- Shell interprets the command and request service from kernel - Similar to DOS but DOS has only one set of interface while Linux can select different shell - Bourne Again shell (Bash), TC shell (Tcsh), Z shell (Zsh), KSH, CSH - Different shell has similar but different functionality - Bash is the default for most GNU/Linux - Graphical user interface is in fact an application program work on the shell
+- Shell interprets the command and request service from kernel - Similar to DOS but DOS has only one set of interface while Linux can select different shell - Bourne Again shell (Bash), TC shell (Tcsh), Z shell (Zsh) - Different shell has similar but different functionality - Bash is the default for Linux - Graphical user interface of Linux is in fact an application program work on the shell